-The Director of the National Benefits Center denied the petition, concluding that the record did not establish that the state court that issued the special immigrant juvenile findings in this case had exercised its jurisdiction over the Petitioner as a juvenile when it issued those findings.
+The Director of the National Benefits Center denied the petition, finding that the Petitioner had not established that he was under the age of 21 at the time of filing, and that U.S. Citizenship and Immigration Services' (USCIS) consent to special immigrant juvenile (SIJ) classification was not warranted because the record contained material inconsistencies and the record did not establish the factual basis for the state court's best interest determination.
 The matter is now before us on appeal.
 8 C.F.R. § 103.3.
 We subsequently issued a Notice of Intent to Dismiss (NOID) the appeal.